A class of Petrov-Galerkin Krylov methods for algebraic Riccati equations: Numerical Experiments

 \subsection{Example 1}

 The first example considered is the well-known steel profile cooling model from the Oberwolfach Model Reduction Benchmark Collection \cite{morwiki_steel,BenS05b}.
 This example (often termed RAIL) comes in different problem sizes $n$, but fix $m =7$ and $p = 6$.
 We used the one with $n = 79,841.$ The system matrices $E$ and $A$ are symmetric positive and negative definite, resp..
-All the (with \texttt{mess\_lrradi}) $46$ precomputed shifts are real.